-Here are 15 facts about Salvador Dalí, the eccentric master of Surrealism, that you may not know.
+Here are 20 facts about Salvador Dalí, the eccentric master of Surrealism, that you may not know.

-2. He was expelled from art school (twice)
+He was expelled from art school (twice).

 Proving that he was a rebel from the start, Dalí was expelled from art school—not once, but twice.
 Young Dalí's artistic talent was fostered from a young age, particularly by his mother, who passed away when he was just 16 years old.
 While studying at the Fine Arts Academy in Madrid, he was known for his eccentric behavior and dress, which was that of a 19th-century British dandy.
 Unfortunately, Dalí never graduated.
 His first expulsion came in 1923, for his role in a student protest.
 After returning to the school, he faced a second expulsion just before his final exams in 1926.

-In his 1942 autobiography The Secret Life of Salvador Dalí, that artist wrote that he was expelled because he wouldn't sit for his oral exams.
+In his 1942 autobiography The Secret Life of Salvador Dalí, the artist wrote that he was expelled because he wouldn't sit for his oral exams.
 “I am infinitely more intelligent than these three professors, and I therefore refuse to be examined by them.
 I know this subject much too well.”
 But the expulsion didn't slow him down, that same year he traveled to Paris for the first time and met his idol, Pablo Picasso.

-3. He didn’t do drugs
+He didn’t do drugs.

 While Dalí's surreal artwork and eccentric behavior may have you think otherwise, the artist did not use any chemical substances to alter his state.
 In fact, he once famously stated, “I don't do drugs, I am drugs.”
 To spur his creativity, in the early 1930s he developed something called the paranoiac-critical method.
 This allowed him to access his subconscious and was a major contribution to the Surrealist movement.
 One way he kept himself in a dreamlike state included staring fixedly at a particular object until it transformed into another form, sparking a sort of hallucination.

-4. Surrealists weren’t pleased with him
+Surrealists weren’t pleased with him.

 Though Dalí is considered a key figure in the Surrealist movement, the group wasn't happy to have him early in his career.
-Many in the group were communist and weren't pleased with Dalí's fascist sympathies.
+Many in the group were communists and weren't pleased with Dalí's fascist sympathies.
 The artist had a fascination with Hitler that the Surrealists found unsettling.
 He once said, “I often dreamed about Hitler as other men dreamed about women” and even went as far as to include Hitler in his artwork.
 This includes 1958's Metamorphosis of Hitler’s Face into a Moonlit Landscape with Accompaniment, where the Nazi leader's portrait is disguised in a landscape.

 Over twenty years earlier, in 1934, André Breton would call a meeting to try and have Dalí expelled from the Surrealist group, writing “Dalí having been found guilty on several occasions of counterrevolutionary actions involving the glorification of Hitlerian fascism, the undersigned propose that he be excluded from surrealism as a fascist element and combated by all available means.”
-Of course, Dalí continued with his own beliefs, even supporting Spanish dictator Francisco Franco, whom he met with several times.
+Of course, Dalí continued with his own beliefs, even supporting Spanish dictator Francisco Franco, whom he met several times.

-5. He had an unconventional marriage
+He had an unconventional marriage.